rtts/debian/README.md

 ### *A complete, minimalist Debian setup for power users*

-**Whether or not you believe Free and Open Source Software is the saviour of humanity, it's also an incredibly practical way to use your computer.
-This repository contains the exact configuration of all my workstations, gaming computers, laptops and even a couple of VPSes.
+**This repository contains the exact configuration of all my workstations, gaming computers, laptops and even a couple of VPSes.
 Of course, your situation will differ, but I believe the installation instructions and Ansible roles contained herein will be a great